-This photograph taken from the International Space Station on June 7, 2002, shows the Copper Fire burning in the hills outside Los Angeles.
+This photograph taken from the International Space Station on June 7, 2002, shows the Wolf and Copper Fires burning in the hills outside Los Angeles.
 Astronauts use a variety of lenses and look angles as their orbits pass over wildfires to document the long-distance movements of smoke from the fires as well as details of the burning areas.
-This image clearly illustrates the difficult, rugged terrain that firefighters must face when fighting these wildland fires.
+In this persepctive view, you can see the southern end of the San Joaquin Valley at upper left, and the Channel Islands at lower left.
+In the background is the Mojave Desert.